-A neuroendocrine carcinoma (NEC grade 3) is classed as malignant or poorly differentiated.
-The grade of differentiation tells us something about the growth speed.
+A neuroendocrine carcinoma (NEC) is clasified as malignant or poorly differentiated.
+The grade of differentiation tells us something about thespeed of growth.
 A poorly differentiated tumor usually grows fast.
-The growth speed of a tumor indicates which treatment is possible and what the chances of survival are.
+The speed of growth of a tumor indicates which treatment is possible and what the chances of survival are.

 By means of tissue samples (biopsy) the grade of differentiation and the growth rate (or how fast the tumor cells are dividing) can be established.
 Scans are used to look for any secondary tumors or metastases and their location.

 The place in the body where the cancer originated is called the place of the primary tumor.
 Cells of the primary tumor can break off and spread throughout the body, via blood vessels and lymph fluid.
 If these cells continue to grow in another place we call this metastases.

 NEC are divided into small cell (SCNEC) and large cell (LCNEC) carcinomas.
 The majority of NEC are small cell (SCNEC).

 LCNEC are much rarer and about a half of them develop primarily in the lungs.
 Other tumors can originate in other parts of the body.
 It needs to be noted that the primary tumor in cases of LCNEC can often go undetected.